niggiover9000/photoprism-with-nextcloud-tutorial/README.md

 You need to find the folder to which the photos are uploaded.
 In my case, thats *"/etc/ncp/files/Photos/"*

 ## Install Photoprism
 You will need to map the path of your photos to your photoprism container.
-Please replace *"/etc/ncp/files/Photos/"* with the path to your photos folder:
+Please replace *"/etc/ncp/files/Photos/"* with the path to your photos folder. "ncp" is the user name of the account:
 ```
 sudo docker run -d \
   --name photoprism \